Squadrick/squadrick.github.io/_posts/2023-10-27-tricks-of-the-trade.md

 This is typically used when there's a clear start/end point for processing like a frame in a video game or a request lifetime.
 A local allocator is created at the start, with bump allocation (increment a pointer for allocation) throughout and then finally reset the buffer at the end (reset pointer).

-[This article](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) gives a lot deeper into the topic.
+[This article](https://www.rfleury.com/p/untangling-lifetimes-the-arena-allocator) dives a lot deeper into the topic.

 ---
 ### Use the calling thread